-The corner/interior adjustment was made taking into consideration the interior location of the subject.
-Sale 1 was similar and required a negative adjustment.
-Sales 2 and 3 were inferior and required positive adjustments.
+The corner/interior adjustment was made taking into consideration the corner location of the subject.
+Sale 1 was similar and did not require an adjustment.
+Sales 2 and 3 were inferior and required negative adjustments.

 Site Utility

 The site utility adjustment was based on the overall utility of the subject, as compared to the comparable sales.
 All three sales were similar and no adjustment was necessary.